Toronto Roller Derby

 Toronto Roller Derby (ToRD), is a women's flat-track roller derby league in Toronto, Ontario, Canada.
 Formed in 2006, the league started play in 2007, and held its tenth season in 2016.
 Operated and managed by its skaters and members, ToRD has four house teams, one rookie travel team, and one WFTDA charter travel team.
 Since 2011, the league has operated out of a space in Downsview Park, but announced in January 2015 that they were in search of a new home.
-They have since moved to another space near Downsview Park.
+They moved to another space near Downsview Park from 2015 - 2020.
+When the pandemic hit they lost the venue, and postponed practices until 2022.
+Since then they have moved to a new venue.
+After the pandemic the team's Chicks Ahoy!, Gore-Gore Roller Girls, Death Track Dolls and The Smoke City Bandits have been disbanded and the teams that remain are The All Stars and The Toxins (formerly known as the Vipers).

 The house league season runs in the spring and summer, with events for ToRD's all-star travel team scheduled year round.
 Toronto Roller Derby is a member of the Women's Flat Track Derby Association, having gained membership in June 2011.
 In December 2011 ToRD served as host of the inaugural Roller Derby World Cup.

 League history and structure

 In 2006, two separate organizations, the Toronto Terrors and the Smoke City Betties, formed independently with the goal of launching roller derby in Toronto, and after taking part in an event known as "Betties D Day" that August, joined forces to create Toronto Roller Derby.

 As of the 2018 season, Toronto Roller Derby has an all-star travel team, a rookie team, and a four-team house league.
 Until midway through the 2018 season, home events were held at The Bunker (also known as "Studio 3"), a former Canadian Armed Forces supply depot, located in Downsview Park:.
 After losing access to the Bunker space in 2018, while ToRD continues to practice at Downsview Park, the new space is not suitable for hosting public games, leaving the league seeking alternative options for events.